Fort Ontario

 The Spirit of Corporal Fykes

-The spirit of an American Loyalist knows that he died, but is not ready to give up his duties here.
+This spirit of an American Loyalist knows that he died, but is not ready to give up his duties here.

-For one hundred years, he made personal appearances in front of men stationed here, perhaps to supervise, encourage and admonish, not caring that these were American soldiers and not British.
+For one hundred years, he made personal appearances in front of men stationed here perhaps to supervise, encourage and admonish, not caring that these were American soldiers and not British.

-Today, he may manage the many spirits of soldiers who are still on duty here.
+Today, he may manage the many spirits of soldiers who still are on duty here.

 The Spirit of a Stern Officer